janyk/hardware-store/README.md

 ### TODO:

-- Initial store load, i'm not entirely sure about where i've done the inital load of products, really trying to look for a way to have initial thunks fired without using react life cycles, ideally on store creation I think.
+- Initial store load, i'm not entirely sure about where i've done the inital load of products, really trying to look for a way to have initial thunks fired without using react life cycles, ideally after store creation I think.

 - Type definitions, figure out if there is a better place to put my model type definitions.
 Store will do for now as it's currently seperated by domain.

 - write tests

+- lazy loading using react loadable if there were more routes

-- implement a global error handler
+- implement a global error handler or a fragment

+- lazy loaded routes with loadable

-- import a style library so it looks alot better
+- import a style lib so it looks alot better / invest in ux at all

+- finish microservice branch for a more interesting demo https://github.com/janyk/hardware-store/tree/feature/add-microservice

 - Lint!